xmtp/xmtp-web/README.md

 - `yarn build`: Build all packages
 - `yarn clean`: Remove all `node_modules`, `.turbo`, and build folders, clear Yarn cache
-- `yarn dev`: Builds all packages and examples and watches for changes, which will trigger rebuilds
+- `yarn dev`: Builds `packages/react-sdk` and starts dev mode on the SDK.
+Runs the `examples/react-quickstart` app in dev mode.
 - `yarn format`: Run prettier format and write changes on all packages
 - `yarn format:check`: Run prettier format check on all packages
 - `yarn lint`: Lint all packages